WBCHSE HS results 2018: Topper Granthan Sengupta aspires to be a teacher

 Dhiraj Mohan Ghosh, former headmaster of Jalpaiguri Zilla School said, “Today Granthan gives me my ‘farewell’ gift, I wish him all the success in his future.”
-The current principal of Jalpaiguri Zilla School Ram Chandra Mondal said, “The school feels proud today on his success, and we are also proud of our teachers who selflessly worked for the benefit of the students.”
+The Assistant Headmaster-in-charge of Jalpaiguri Zilla School Ram Chandra Mondal said, “The school feels proud today on his success, and we are also proud of our teachers who selflessly worked for the benefit of the students.”

 Follow Live Updates: WBCHSE 12th HS Result 2018

 Granthan topped the HS examination this year with 496 marks (99.2 per cent).
-The boy scored 99 in Bengali, 90 in English, 100 in both Geography and Political Science, 98 in History, 99 in Computer Application.
+The boy scored 99 in Bengali, 90 in English, 100 in both Geography and Philosophy, 98 in History, 99 in Computer Application.
 This is the first time in five years, the topper belongs to the Arts stream.

 Among all subjects, Granthan loves History and hopes to become a professor.
 “History is not about dates, calendar, or some difficult names but it helps us to know the ancient cultures and about their lifestyles,” said Granthan.
 “The Vedic culture, Harappa, Mahenjadaro civilisation, epics like Mahabharata, Ramayana still teaches us in every steps of our life,” said the topper.
 The 18-year-old will pursue History (Hons) from Presidency University.